Wave Optics JEE Mains Questions

 (d) Both (a) and (c)

-(b) made up of slabs of different refractive indices.
+(b) Composed of slabs with different refractive indices

 Also, check out: